 Executive Summary

-The fifth Global SAI Stocktaking gives a snapshot of Supreme Audit Institutions performance and aims to present their operations in light of global developments.
+The fifth Global SAI Stocktaking gives a snapshot of Supreme Audit Institutions' performance and aims to present their operations in light of global developments.
 The main data source for the report is responses from 166 SAIs collected through the INTOSAI Global SAI Survey.
 The analysis has been enriched by SAI PMF and PEFA data, together with selected democracy indicators from the v-dem.
 The Global Survey and the Global SAI Stocktaking was developed by IDI.
 IDI is grateful for the support and contribution from INTOSAI regions and the INTOSAI Global Survey Committee.

 Faced with increased threats to transparency, SAIs needs to elevate engagements with accountability actors